-A Cricketer means a batsman, all-rounder and baller Similarly, Cyclists include all types of cyclists such as sprinters, climbers, riders, punctures and all-rounders etc.
+A Cricketer can be a batsman, all-rounder and baller Similarly, Cyclists include all types of cyclists such as sprinters, climbers, riders, punctures and all-rounders etc.

-There are some cyclists who love road cycling, some riders love mtb climbing.
+There are some cyclists who love road cycling, some riders love mountain climbing.
 Therefore, cycling sport also has different types of professional cyclists:

 1. The Climbers (Specialists for riding MTBs)